Sports gear

 How to Ship Golf Clubs Safely (2026 Guide)

-Golf clubs are one of the most-shipped items in the United States — and one of the most-damaged when packed wrong.
+Golf clubs are one of the most-shipped items in the US — and one of the most-damaged when packed wrong.
 Here's how to ship a set so it arrives the way it left.

 Why ship instead of fly with them

 Airlines charge oversize fees on golf bags.
-As of 2026, the typical charge is:
+As of 2026:

 • Southwest: Free if under 50 lb, $200 if over

-Shipping a single golf travel bag domestically costs $50–$80 each way.
+Shipping a single golf bag domestically costs $50–$80 each way.
 The math is straightforward.

 Hard case vs soft travel bag

 Flight ops perspective: I've watched ramp agents stack 70 lb bags on top of golf travel bags more times than I can count.
-If you ship valuable clubs, use a hard case.
+For valuable clubs, use a hard case.

 Step-by-step packing

-1. Detach the driver head if the club allows it.
-The driver is the single most-damaged club on the ramp.
+1. Detach the driver head if possible.
+It's the most-damaged club.

-2. Use head covers on every wood and hybrid.
-The original covers, not your mismatched college ones.
+2. Head covers on every wood and hybrid.

-6. Tighten the travel-bag straps snugly.
-Loose bags shift in transit and that's how shafts crack.
+6. Tighten travel-bag straps snugly.
+Loose bags shift in transit.

 7. Weigh the bag.
-50 lb is the magic number; over it, you pay an oversize-plus-overweight stack.
+50 lb is the magic number.

 8. Photograph the inside before sealing.
-You'll need it if you file a damage claim.
+Needed for damage claims.

 What never goes in the bag